ualib/agda-algebras/inductively_defined_things.rst

 .. proof:example::

    We will discuss varieties in more detail later, but for now a variety is a collection of algebras of the same signature that is defined by a certain set of identities.
+[3]_

-Walter Taylor proved in :cite:`MR0434928` that a variety :math:`𝕍` satisfies some nontrivial idempotent Malcev condition if and only if it satisfies one of the following form: for some :math:`n`, 𝕍 has an idempotent :math:`n`-ary term  :math:`t` such that for each :math:`i < n` there is an identity of the form
+   In 1977, Walter Taylor showed that a variety :math:`𝕍` satisfies some nontrivial idempotent Malcev condition if and only if it satisfies one of the following form: for some :math:`n`, 𝕍 has an idempotent :math:`n`-ary term  :math:`t` such that for each :math:`i < n` there is an identity of the form

    .. math:: t(∗, \cdots, ∗, x, ∗, \cdots, ∗) ≈ t(∗, \cdots, ∗, y, ∗, \cdots, ∗)

-   true in 𝕍 where distinct variables :math:`x` and :math:`y` appear in the :math:`i`-th position on either side of the identity.
-Such a term :math:`t` is now commonly called a **Taylor term**.
+   true in 𝕍 where distinct variables :math:`x` and :math:`y` appear in the :math:`i`-th position on each side of the identity.
+Such a term :math:`t` now goes by the name **Taylor term** (:cite:`MR0434928`).

 Fix a signature :math:`σ = (F, ρ)`, let :math:`X` be a set of **variables** and assume :math:`X ∩ F = ∅`.